AiRM-ai/app/README.md

 6. Composer – manages PHP dependencies required by Laravel and backend services.
 7. MySQL / PostgreSQL – database engines used to store user data, item catalogs, and application records.

-# Installation Instructions:
+# Installation and Running Instructions:

-# Running Instructions:
+**Please clone this repo and access the "AIRM: TUTORIAL and HOW-TO" document to get a full, detailed guide on how to run, access, and use the AiRM software.**

 # File Structure Overview: